KittehOrg/KittehIRCClientLib/docs/ircv3.md

 ✔   | ✔            | ✔    | ✔              | ✔           | ✔             | ✘

 ##### Notes
-* SASL PLAIN is the only mechanism currently supported.
-See `SaslPlain` for more.
+* SASL mechanisms supported and the classes for using them:
+    * PLAIN - `SaslPlain`
+    * ECDSA-NIST256P-CHALLENGE - `SaslECDSANIST256PChallenge`
 * The TLS extension, which is a STARTTLS approach, will likely never be supported.
 It is horrible and evil and should be destroyed!
-    * Use the SSL support that KICL has built-in instead.
+    * Use the [SSL](advanced/ssl.md) support that KICL has built-in instead.

 ### IRCv3.2